CS5004-khoury-lionelle/hello_world/instructions/README.md

 ## Javadoc

-* [javadoc] - This is the link to your javadoc for any code we provide.
-We will have javadoc for all code we provide, so you can also get an easier understanding of what the code does.
+* [javadoc] - For this assignment we are providing the full javadoc, so you can get used to reading javadoc.
+Notice most of the java ecosystem uses this type of documentation that is actually derived from the comments.
+Future assignments we are unable to provide it, as having the javadoc essentially gives a lot of the design solution.

 ## Assumptions